-With Web Security Gateway running, backups of the Content Gateway module must be made in Content Gateway Manager.
-Backups must be performed manually; there is no scheduling facility.
+Content Gateway only backups (snapshot) can be performed in Content Gateway Manager.
+Snapshots must be performed manually; there is no scheduling facility.

 Backup types and backup status information are shown in the Perform Backup list.
-To start or schedule a backup, first select the backup type, and then click either Run Backup Now or Configure Backup Schedule (for information about scheduling backups, see Scheduling backups on the X10G security blade, page 35.
+To start or schedule a backup, first select the backup type, and then click either Run Backup Now or Configure Backup Schedule (for information about scheduling backups, see Scheduling backups on the X10G security blade, page 43.